slatedocs/slate/source/index.html.md

 Action Name  | Description
 -------- | ---------
-email | Send an email with a link to the generated report to a list of recipients. markAsExported | Mark the exported reports as “Exported” in Expensify. sftpUpload | upload the generated file(s) to an SFTP server.
+email | Send an email linking to the generated report to a provided list of recipients. markAsExported | Mark the exported reports as “Exported” in Expensify. sftpUpload | upload the generated file(s) to an SFTP server.